mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### logo

-Logo of the website, can be configured as a string or an object containing `light` and `dark` fields, representing the logo in light mode and dark mode respectively.
+Logo of the website, which can be configured as a string or an object containing `light` and `dark` fields for the light and dark modes, respectively.

 ```json
 {